The dynamics of supply and demand determine prices in a market economy. This is a fundamental principle of economics.

 More than three-quarters of art festival artists (76.4%) are 50 years old or older.

 Their age continues to shift upward.

-Corresponding to the aging demographic, another observation is that the merchandise and the merchandising in the white tent is less fashionable or trendy (with exceptions of course), but overall it seems stale.
+Corresponding to the aging demographic, another observation is that the merchandise and the merchandising in the white tent are less fashionable or trendy (with exceptions of course), but overall it seems stale.
 The accepted standards for display in the white tent have become status quo and (dare I say it) boring.
-It doesn't help demand when the marketing of traditional craft fairs do not use contemporary marketing through social media effectively.
+It doesn't help demand when the marketing of traditional craft fairs does not use contemporary marketing through social media effectively.
 Advertising and promotion techniques have changed in the information age.

 COMPETITION FROM DESIGN

 In his lecture and paper "How Envy Killed the Crafts", Garth Clark says, ". . . one cannot blame craft's slowing market on general economic conditions in the past ten pre-recession years.
-During that period more Americans spent unprecedented amounts on distinctive contemporary home furnishings, decoration and art than ever before.
+During that period more Americans spent unprecedented amounts on distinctive contemporary home furnishings, decoration, and art than ever before.
 While this market waxed, the interest in craft waned."

 I take this to mean that the craft market has not been adequately stylish or contemporary, nor competitively priced.
 I agree.

 In a lecture that Garth Clark gave at the 2012 SNAG Conference, he said, "The crafts retail field at least at the top end is shrinking by the day" and the "[craft] work is too sophisticated for the existing craft marketplace."
 Clark is referring to a number of Galleries that have closed in recent years.
-The more thoughtful, conceptual, theoretical, or expensive craft objects which had a specific audience during the booming 20th century has waned since the downturn of the economy.
+The more thoughtful, conceptual, theoretical, or expensive craft objects which had a specific audience during the booming 20th century have waned since the downturn of the economy.
 Demand is reduced even at the high end of craft.

 The Art Festival Newsletter survey also reveals a steady decline in expectations from craft show sellers.
 I'd consider this an economic response to reduced demand.